ckkok/spring-boot-keycloak-example/README.md

 As default behaviour, Spring Security validates the `iss`, `exp` and `nbf` claims.
 When the `spring.security.oauth2.resourceserver.jwt.audiences` property is configured, the `aud` claim is also validated against it.

-wy further making use of Spring Boot's AutoConfiguration infrastructure, these configurations become opt-out the moment the auth-library module is on the classpath, rather than requiring Import annotations.
+By further making use of Spring Boot's AutoConfiguration infrastructure, these configurations become opt-out the moment the auth-library module is on the classpath, rather than requiring Import annotations.
 As examples, the client can be seen to exclude the resource server autoconfiguration (and vice versa).

 ## Running the Example